w3c/wcag3/guidelines/groups/animation-and-movement/avoid-physical-harm/no-visual-motion-no-exceptions.md

 issueLabel: No visual motion (no exceptions)
 ---

-:term[Content] does not include :term[pseudo-motion] or visual motion lasting longer than 5 seconds.
+:term[Content] does not include any :term[animation] or :term[blinking].

-:::ednote
+:::except-when
-<b>Method(s)</b>
+- the animation is essential
-* Design content without using visual motion or pseudo-motion.
+- a play/pause mechanism is provided
 :::